On the Sample Complexity of Learning for Blind Inverse Problems: LMMSE for blind inverse problems

 \section{LMMSE for blind inverse problems}

-The notion of optimal (in the MSE sense) linear estimator is very useful as it can be understood in a very general sense.
-Consider two random vectors $\zv$ and $\wv$ drawn from distributions $\pi_\zv$ and $\pi_\wv$ which have finite first and second moments.
-Then, if one wishes to estimate $\zv$ from $\wv$, the LMMSE is given by a closed form formula~ \cite[Equation 12.20]{Kay1998}:
+The notion of optimal (in the MSE sense) linear estimators is very useful as it can be understood in a very general sense.
+Consider two random vectors $\zv\in\R^n$ and $\wv\in\R^m$ drawn from distributions $\pi_\zv$ and $\pi_\wv$ which have finite first and second moments.
+Then, if one wishes to estimate $\zv$ from $\wv$, the LMMSE estimator uniquely defined by $(\Lv^*,\bv^*) \in \R^{n\times m} \times \R^n$ is given by a closed-form formula~ \cite[Equation 12.20]{Kay1998}:

-The fact that this hold for any kind of relationship between $\zv$ and $\wv$ is the reason why the LMMSE or its derivatives have been so important over many fields.
+The fact that this holds for any kind of relationship between $\zv$ and $\wv$ is the reason why the LMMSE or its variants have been so important over many fields~\cite{kailath2003view, anderson2005optimal}.

-In the case of linear non-blind inverse problems as described in~\eqref{eq:prob_inv} where the forward operator $\fop$ is fixed, we have a clear relationship between $\xv$ and $\yv$ which allows us to write down $\Cxy$ and $\Cyy$ as we wish to recover $\xv$ from $\yv$.
+In the case of linear non-blind inverse problems ~\eqref{eq:prob_inv} where the forward operator $\fop:\R^n\rightarrow\R^m$ is known, we have a clear relationship between $\zv = \xv\in\R^n$ and $\wv = \yv \in \R^m$, as $\yv = \fop\xv+\veps$, which allows us to make explicit $\Cxy$ and $\Cyy$ as we wish to recover $\xv$ from $\yv$.
 In that context, if the noise is centered and independent from the signal, it is known~\cite[Theorem 12.1]{Kay1998} that the LMMSE is given by

-Note here, that the invertibility of $\Cyy = \fop \Cxx\fop\tp + \Ceps$ is either not an issue as $\Ceps$ can often be full-rank, or if it is not, one can use the pseudo-inverse thanks to the orthogonality principle.
-Moreover, we will consider in the rest of this work a regularized version of the LMMSE, which ensures de-facto the invertibility.
+Note here, that the invertibility of $\Cyy = \fop \Cxx\fop\tp + \Ceps$ is generally not an issue.
+The matrix $\Ceps$ is often full-rank, or if it is not, one can use the corresponding pseudo-inverse thanks to the orthogonality principle.
+In the following, we will consider a regularized version of the LMMSE, which guarantees invertibility in general.

-While this result for non-blind inverse problems has been known for a long time, there is no such result, to the best of our knowledge, for the blind case where we have that $\fop$ is random.
-Importantly, while in the blind setting the true goal is still to recover the signal $\xvc$ from $\yv$, it can also be very informative to recover the forward operator $\fop$.
-In the following we will see how one can extend the LMMSE framework to the blind inverse problem setting to recover $\xvc$ or $\fop$ or even perform a joint estimation.
+While~\eqref{eq:LMMSE-D} in non-blind case has been known for a long time, no extension, to the best of our knowledge, to the blind case where we have that $\fop$ is random exists in the literature.
+In the following we will see how one can extend the framework of LMMSE estimation to the blind setting to recover either $\xvc$ or $\fop$ or both.